LoganThatcher/LoganThatcher.github.io/LegendOfKyle.md

 ![GIF of Path 0](https://loganthatcher.com/images/LoK/GIFs/Path0.gif)

-Having completed the tutorial, players return to the overworld and the character makes there way to Level 1
+Having completed the tutorial, player returns to the overworld and the character makes there way to Level 1

 ### New Monsters